Searching for one keyword can mean your results are too vague and broad.

 Example: theor* = theorist / theory / theory / theoretical / theorise

-Wildcards: allows you to search for different spellings of a word by filling in the blank in the middle
+Wildcards: allow you to search for different spellings of a word by filling in the blank in the middle

 Example: gr?y = grey / gray